-A 2004 study found that taking lemon balm eased the negative mood effects of laboratory-induced psychological stress.
+A found that taking lemon balm eased the negative mood effects of laboratory-induced psychological stress.
 Participants who took lemon balm self-reported an increased sense of calmness and reduced feelings of alertness.

 Although this was a double-blind, placebo-controlled study, it had a small sample size of 18 people.
 Further research is needed to elaborate on these findings.

 How to use: Take 300 milligrams (mg) of lemon balm in capsule form twice a day.
 You can take a single dose of 600 mg in acute episodes of stress.

 Lemon balm may also be used to help reduce symptoms of anxiety, such as nervousness and excitability.